-Grass tetany is a nutritional disease that occurs in beef and dairy cattle and sometimes sheep.
-Deficient levels of magnesium in the diet cause the disease, which is responsible for the deaths of many cows in the United States and other countries.
-Grass tetany is sometimes called hypomagnesemic tetany, lactation tetany, grass staggers, or winter tetany.
+Grass tetany is a magnesium deficiency that occurs in beef and dairy cattle and sometimes sheep.
+It has been responsible for a large number of deaths of cows in the United States as well as in other countries.
+It is sometimes called hypomagnesemic tetany, lactation tetany, grass staggers, wheat pasture poisoning, or winter tetany.

-Cows are particularly susceptible to tetany when nursing a calf or producing milk.
+Cows are particularly susceptible when nursing a calf or producing milk.
 Sometimes pregnant animals die from the condition.
 Older cows are more susceptible than those with their first or second calves.
-Also, cows that are herded or worked may be more susceptible to the disease.
+Also, cows that are herded or worked may be more susceptible to tetany.